• 2015 Bear Bryant National Coach of the Year Finalist

-Fedora's first season in 2012 was highlighted by a 6-1 mark at home, including a thrilling 43-35 victory over NC State and a 48-34 win against Virginia Tech.
-Giovani Bernard's 74-yard punt return in the final seconds of the NC State game ended Carolina's five-game losing skid to its nearby rival and set off a wild celebration on the UNC sidelines.
-The Virginia Tech game saw Carolina rush for 339 yards, the most since 2004, as the Tar Heels posted 533 total yards of offense.
+Fedora’s first season in 2012 was highlighted by a 6-1 mark at home, including a thrilling 43-35 victory over NC State and a 48-34 win against Virginia Tech.
+Giovani Bernard’s 74-yard punt return in the final seconds of the NC State game ended Carolina’s five-game losing skid to its nearby rival and set off a wild celebration on the UNC sidelines.
+The Virginia Tech game saw Carolina rush for 339 yards, its most since 2004, as the Tar Heels posted 533 yards of total offense.
 It was also the most points the Hokies had allowed in a game since joining the ACC.
 Carolina also posted home victories over Elon, East Carolina, Idaho and Maryland, and picked up road wins at Miami and Virginia.
 It marked the first time a UNC coach had won at Virginia in his first attempt since Dick Crum in 1979.

 Statistically, Carolina finished eighth in the country in scoring in 2012, averaging a school-record 40.6 points per game.
 The Tar Heels scored 30 or more points in nine of 12 games, and twice posted more than 60 points, including a school-record 66 against Idaho.
 Carolina was 14th in the nation in total offense, averaging a school-record 485.6 yards per game.